-The main benefits of creating a CCTV maintenance checklist is to create a regular routine to ensure all component parts of your CCTV system are inspected and are operating effectively.
-This will help to prevent system malfunction or failure and ensure your buildings are always protected.
+The main benefits of ensuring that CCTV maintenance is carried out is to prevent system malfunction or failure and ensure your buildings are always protected.

 Maintaining systems regularly will ensure CCTV systems are working to their optimum performance and that images recorded and stored are fit for purpose, are of evidence quality and could be used as admissible evidence for purposes of investigation or for use in courts of law.